It is found both outside and inside your cells and used for hundreds of essential processes.

 NMN the molecule

-Nicotinamide mononucleotide (NMN) is a derivative of the B vitamin niacin that dramatically improves health and longevity by acting as a precursor to NAD+.
-Although NMN is a derivative of vitamin B3, it has unique properties.
-For example, NMN can enter cells directly, while niacin cannot.
-This means that NMN can more effectively increase cellular NAD+ levels in, for example, your blood.
+Nicotinamide mononucleotide (NMN) is a derivative of the B vitamin niacin that dramatically improves health and longevity by serving as a precursor to NAD+.

 NMN and NAD+

-If we imagine our bodies as dynamic cities, NAD+ is the essential raw material needed to repair and maintain them.
-Just as a city relies on a steady supply of materials to maintain its infrastructure, our bodies rely on the right nutrition, vitamins, and minerals to maintain youthful vitality.
-NMN plays this role for NAD+, much like turning raw steel into towering skyscrapers.
+Just as a city depends on a constant supply of materials to maintain its infrastructure, our bodies depend on proper nutrition, vitamins and minerals to maintain youthful vitality.

-NMN in Foods
+NMN in food products

-Although NMN is naturally found in many foods, including broccoli, cabbage, cucumber, edamame, and avocado, the amounts are small: less than 2.5 mg per 100 grams of food.
-So to get the daily dose of NMN that has been shown to effectively increase NAD+ levels, you would have to eat at least 100 kilos of edamame.
+So to get the daily dose of NMN that has been shown to effectively increase NAD+ levels, you would have to eat at least 100 kilograms of edamame….

-The Three Main Pathways to NAD+
+The three main pathways to NAD+

 1. Salvage

-This pathway is characterized by the ability to convert both NR and NMN to NAD+.
-Where NMN can enter the cell directly, NR must first be converted to NMN before it becomes NAD+.
+Whereas NMN can enter the cell directly, NR must first be converted to NMN before it becomes NAD+.

 2. Preis-Handler

-NA, also known as Niacin or vitamin B3, is converted to NAD+ here in a number of steps.
 Because more steps are required, this pathway seems less effective in increasing NAD+.

 3. Kynurenine

-What do all those abbreviations actually mean?
+What do all those abbreviations really mean?

 - NAD+ metabolism: pathophysiologic mechanisms and therapeutic potential